-- Always show description: If this is unchecked, the description above will only be visible at the "Allow submissions from" date.
+- Always show description: If this is unchecked, the description field (provided above) will only be visible to students after the "Allow submissions from" date.

 - Submission Types: Instructors can configure the Assignment settings so that students are prompted to insert text into a text field housed in the web browser (Online text) or upload a file(s) (File submissions) from their computers.
 File submissions is enabled by default.

 It is possible to have both "online text" and "file submissions" checked, but it is not recommended.